akashacms/akashacms-external-links/guide/index.html.md

 ```

 Leave this off, or set to _never_, if you do not want the simple icon to display.
 Otherwise _after_ means the simple icon is shown after the link, and _before_ means it is shown before.

-### We do not support BOTH favicon AND simple icon

-As it currently stands you can use one or the other of these icons, but not both.

 ## Control whether `rel=nofollow` is added